-In the project folder explorer of the Visual Studio shell user interface on the left, select "Devices" within element "I/O", then right-click to open a context menu and select "Scan" or start the action via menu bar.
-The TwinCAT System Manager may first have to be set to "Config mode" via emenu "TwinCAT" → "Restart TwinCAT (Config mode)".
+In the project folder explorer on the left of the Visual Studio shell user interface, select "Devices" within the element "I/O", then right-click to open a context menu and select "Scan" or start the action via in the

-Fig. 48: Select "Scan"
+Fig. 43: Select "Scan"

-Confirm the warning message, which follows, and select "EtherCAT" in the dialog:
+Confirm the warning message, which follows, and select the "EtherCAT" devices in the dialog:

-Fig. 49: Automatic detection of I/O devices: selection the devices to be integrated
+Fig. 44: Automatic detection of I/O devices: selection of the devices to be integrated

 Confirm the message "Find new boxes", in order to determine the terminals connected to the devices.
-"Free Run" enables manipulation of input and output values in "Config mode" and should also be acknowledged.
+"Free Run" enables manipulation of input and output values in "Config Mode" and should also be acknowledged.

-Based on the sample configuration [▶ 39] described at the beginning of this section, the result is as follows:
+Based on the example configuration [▶ 38] described at the beginning of this section, the result is as follows:

-Fig. 50: Mapping of the configuration in VS shell of the TwinCAT3 environment
+Fig. 45: Mapping of the configuration in VS shell of the TwinCAT 3 environment

-The whole process consists of two stages, which may be performed separately (first determine the devices, then determine the connected elements such as boxes, terminals, etc.).
-A scan can also be initiated by selecting "Device ..." from the context menu, which then reads the elements present in the configuration below:
+The whole process consists of two stages, which can also be performed separately (first determine the devices, then determine the connected elements such as boxes, terminals, etc.).
+A scan (search function) can also be initiated by selecting "Device ..." from the context menu, which then only reads the elements below which are present in the configuration:

-Fig. 51: Reading of individual terminals connected to a device
+Fig. 46: Reading of individual terminals connected to a device